bandonga/bandonga.github.io/_pages/home.md

   overlay_color: "#5e616c"
   overlay_image: "/assets/images/home.jpg"
   caption:
 excerpt: A place to share information with you.
+Improve the skills you need for making the next step up in your career.
+Get articles and tips to improve life for you and those around.
 feature_row:
 - image_path: "/assets/images/know.jpg"
   alt: know